Content Scanning

 • Make sure Content Scanning is enabled (Agent RealmAdvanced SettingsInteractionsEnable Content Scanning).

-• Select the triggers to scan are turned on for the Agent Realm (Agent RealmAdvanced SettingsInteractionsScan Triggers for Detection RulesChoose Values).
-(See Content Scanning Detectors.)
+• Select the triggers to scan are turned on for the Agent Realm (Agent RealmAdvanced SettingsInteractionsScan Triggers for Detection RulesChoose Values)

 • Set up a detection rule with what you want to scan for.